RICHQAQ/PasteMD/docs/md/README.en.md

 ## Configuration

 The first launch creates a `config.json` file.
-Edit it directly or use the tray menu option **“Reload config & hotkey”** after making changes.
+Edit it directly, then use the tray menu item **“Reload config/hotkey”** to apply changes instantly.

 ```json
 {